VGonPa/PhD-Thesis/README.md

 Latex Files for my PhD thesis dissertation

-The Template I'm using is from the *Cambridge University Engineering Department* (CUED) PhD, obtained from [ShareLatex][1] and modified to add some compiling cleaning scripts (See Template/Scripts)
+The Template I'm using is from the [Cambridge University Engineering Department][1] (CUED) PhD, obtained from [ShareLatex][2] and modified to add some compiling cleaning scripts (See Template/Scripts)

 ## Scripts ##